killercup/trpl-ebook/Readme.md

 ## DIY

+Install:

+- pandoc
+- ruby
-Install pandoc, ruby, and LaTeX (and probably some additional packages, I had to `sudo tlmgr install framed` for example).
+- XeLaTeX (and probably some additional packages, I had to `sudo tlmgr install framed` for example)
+- the DejaVu Sans Mono font

+Then run:

 ```sh
 $ ruby build.rb